B-UMMI/chewBBACA_tutorial/README.md

 [larger image fig 1](https://i.imgur.com/uf3Hygd.png) or [see interactive plot online](http://im.fm.ul.pt/chewBBACA/GenomeQual/GenomeQualityPlot_complete_genomes.html)

 A set of **1136 loci** were found to be present in all the analyzed complete genomes, while **1267 loci** were present in at least 95%.
 For further analysis only the **1267** loci present in at least 95% of the complete genomes will be used.
+We selected that threshold value to account for loci that may not be identified due to sequencing coverage and assembly problems.

 We can run the ExtraCgMLST module to quickly determine the set of loci in the core genome at 95%.

 ```
 chewBBACA.py ExtractCgMLST -i results32_wgMLST/results_<datestamp>/results_alleles_NoParalogs.tsv -o results32_wgMLST/results_<datestamp>/cgMLST_95 --t 0.95
 ```

 The list with the 1267 loci in the core genome at 95% is in the `results32_wgMLST/results_<datestamp>/cgMLST_95/cgMLSTschema.txt` file.

 ## Allele call for 682 _Streptococcus agalactiae_ assemblies